AlDanial/cloc/README.md

 Step 2:  Open a terminal (`cmd.exe` on Windows).

-Step 3:  Invoke cloc to count your source files, directories, or archives.
+Step 3:  Invoke cloc to count your source files, directories, archives, or git commits.
-The executable name differs depending on whether you use the development source version (`cloc`), source for a released version (`cloc-1.74.pl`) or a Windows executable (`cloc-1.74.exe`).
+The executable name differs depending on whether you use the development source version (`cloc`), source for a released version (`cloc-1.76.pl`) or a Windows executable (`cloc-1.76.exe`).
 On this page, `cloc` is the generic term used to refer to any of these.

 **a file**